Meadowood Shopping Center

 The Periodic Table Mural explores the fascinating world of elements as the building blocks of everything with two different but complementary approaches.
 All the known elements are organized in the periodic table of elements according to their properties.
 Can you spot the periodic table in the background?
 These variations in the their characteristics cause every element to have a different signature in the absorption spectrum – depicted by the black vertical lines in the rainbow background.

 A Journey Underwater

 The left half of the mural, a scene under a sea painted by FORNOW communicates the theme through the actual “building blocks” by depicting sea creatures breaking down into their elemental components.
 These building blocks are a part of our everyday world, making up the sea life in our mural to the food we eat.

-Within this section of the mural you can see sharks, manta rays and other fish swimming in a spectrum of blue waters.
+Sharks, manta rays and other fish are swimming in a spectrum of blue waters.
 The shark is a recurring theme within FORNOW’s street art.